 Bam!
-The crumbs came together into a silky, smooth, easily-roll-outable, gorgeous, chocolatey shortbread dough.
+The crumbs came together into a silky, smooth, easily-roll-outable, gorgeous, chocolatey shortbread cookie dough.
 Ta-da!

-I cut out the dough into about 15 medium-sized hearts, and then rerolled the rest and made another 24 little stars.
+I cut out the Nutella cookie dough into about 15 medium-sized hearts, and then rerolled the rest and made another 24 little star-shaped cookies.
 The baked Nutella shortbread biscuits were crisp, light, chocolatey, crunchy and delicious.

 I took a load of photos, and then went to bed.
-Lying awake, I realised that I’d missed a trick – sandwiching two of the biscuits together with more Nutella!
+Lying awake, I realised that I’d missed a trick – sandwiching two of the cookies together with more Nutella!

-We took some of these little cookies with us to Kipper’s Woodmice group, where hungry woodland explorers (and their parents) seemed quite taken with the crunchy, munchy, Nutella flavoured morsels.
+We took some of these little Nutella cookies with us to my daughter Kipper’s Woodmice group, where hungry woodland explorers (and their parents) seemed quite taken with the crunchy, munchy, Nutella flavoured morsels.

 Tea and biscuits

-Later in the day, I discovered that they are also an almost perfect dunker – they soften and go slightly chewy and fudgey when immersed briefly in a hot cup of tea, but don’t fall to bits leaving you with soggy crumbs in your drink.
+Later in the day, I discovered that these Nutella shortbread biscuits are also an almost perfect dunker – they soften and go slightly chewy and fudgey when immersed briefly in a hot cup of tea, but don’t fall to bits leaving you with soggy crumbs in your drink.

-Given how easy these are to make, and how yummy they are to eat, these may will be my go to chocolate biscuits from now on.
+Given how easy these Nutella cookies are to make, and how yummy they are to eat, this may well be my go to chocolate biscuit recipe from now on.
 And I’m sharing them with you just in time for Valentine’s Day!
 Whip up a batch of these gorgeous chocolate heart biscuits and you’re bound to impress the object of your desire.

 3 ingredients.
 Mix, roll, cut, bake.
 Couldn’t be simpler.